R-unic/tether/README.md

   // only allows requests to the server every 5 seconds,
   // drops any requests that occur within 5 seconds of each other .useServer(Message.Test, [BuiltinMiddlewares.rateLimit(5)])
-  // automatically validates that data sent through the remote
+  // automatically validates that the data sent through the remote matches
-  // matches the data associated with the message at runtime .useShared(Message.Test, [BuiltinMiddlewares.validateClient()])
+  // the data associated with the message at runtime using type guards .useShared(Message.Test, [BuiltinMiddlewares.validateClient()]) .useClientGlobal([BuiltinMiddlewares.logClient()]);
-  // rate limit every server remote (global) .useServerGlobal([BuiltinMiddlewares.rateLimit(1)]);
+  .useServerGlobal([BuiltinMiddlewares.logServer()]);

 export const enum Message {
   Test